 - Roll the cookies between the palm of you hands to shape them roundly about the size of a walnut in its shell and place them on the prepared cookie sheet.

-- Bake in the preheated oven for about 13 minutes.
+- Bake in the preheated oven for about 13 to 15 minutes.

 - When ready the cookies will have golden brown tinged bottoms and soft centers.